aeternity/hyperchain-starter-kit/README.md

 - [Aeternity Forum](https://forum.aeternity.com/) for community learning resources

 ## Prerequisites/assumptions
-- You have a somewhat solid understanding of how blockchains work and [æternity](https://github.com/aeternity/aeternity) in particular.
-- A running Aeternity node (v6.7.0 or later)
-- Experience managing blockchain nodes
-- Access to sufficient funds for pinning operations
-- Understanding of node validator operations
-- Comfortable with command-line operations and YAML configuration
+For using this tool:
+- Basic command line familiarity
 - [Node.js](https://nodejs.org/en/download) installed
 - [Git](https://git-scm.com/downloads) installed

+For using the generated output:
+- An Aeternity node (v6.7.0 or later) install location where you will place the generated configurations

 ## Technical Requirements:
 - Minimum 4GB RAM dedicated to Hyperchain operations